miR-631 suppresses oncogene RAB11A in oral squamous cell carcinoma

 Abstract

-Despite technological advancements, the five-year survival rate for oral squamous cell carcinoma (OSCC) remains low, highlighting the urgent need to develop more effective therapies.
-With this objective, we intended to identify the potential therapeutic tumor suppressor microRNAs (miRs) in OSCC.
-In a previous work from our laboratory, we treated OSCC cells with 5-Azacytidine, a global DNA methyltransferase inhibitor, and subsequently performed a microRNA microarray analysis and identified 50 upregulated miRs.
-Of these, miR-631 that had no previously known roles in OSCC was selected for the further analysis in the present study.
-Our experiments show that miR-631 reduces proliferation of OSCC cells and binds to the 3’UTR of the oncogene RAB11A and reduces its expression at both the transcript and protein levels.
-The upregulation of miR-631 is shown to be due to its promoter demethylation after the 5-Azacytidine treatment.
-We demonstrate that miR-631 inhibits proliferation and anchorage-independent growth in soft agar and increases apoptosis of OSCC cells, in part, via targeting RAB11A .
-The inverse correlation in the levels of miR-631 and RAB11A in various cancer cell lines and in a majority (58.33%) of OSCC patient samples suggests the biological relevance of their interaction.
-The nude mice OSCC xenograft study suggests the tumor suppressive nature of miR-631.
+Despite technological advancements, the five-year survival rate for oral squamous cell carcinoma (OSCC) remains dismally low.
+To develop more effective therapies, we intended to identify the potential therapeutic tumor suppressor microRNAs in OSCC.
+Previously, a microRNA microarray analysis of 5-Azacytidine treated SCC131 cells had identified 50 upregulated miRs.
+Of these, miR-631 that had no previously known roles in OSCC was selected for further analysis in the present study.
+We show that miR-631 binds directly to the oncogene RAB11A and reduces its transcript and protein levels.
+The upregulation of miR-631 occurs due to its gene promoter demethylation after 5-Azacytidine treatment.
+We demonstrate that miR-631 reduces proliferation and anchorage-independent growth of OSCC cells in soft agar and promotes apoptosis, in part, via targeting RAB11A .
+An inverse relationship between miR-631 and RAB11A levels observed across multiple cancer cell lines and in 58.33% of OSCC patient samples highlights the biological significance of their interaction.
 Further, miR-631 and RAB11A interaction reduces the Wnt signaling in OSCC.
-Based on our results, we propose that miR-631 functions as a tumor suppressor and holds promise as a potential therapeutic agent for treating OSCC.
+Additionally, the nude mice OSCC xenograft study proves the tumor suppressive nature of miR-631.
+Based on our results, we propose that miR-631 holds promise as a potential therapeutic agent for treating OSCC.

 Article activity feed